Siluuu/TwitchCommunityBot/README.md

 # TwitchCommunityBot
-A Twitch bot programmed with the community live on Twitch.
+A Twitch bot programmed together with the community live on Twitch.

 ## Setup